nxhoaf/OwlProject/README.md

 ### Retrieve rdfa prefixes
 All rdfa prefixes can be retrieved via:
-`var prefixes = rdfLib.getAllPrefixes('html');`
+`var prefixes = rdfLib.getAllPrefixes(html);`
-The result is an object containing all rdfa prefixes in the page.
+As a result, we have an object containing all rdfa prefixes in the page.
 In our example, we should have:

 ```